SciWilro/cehg16-workshop/README.md

 separately.
 Download these files from the URL that will be given to you during the workshop.
 Alternatively, copy the files from one of the USB flash drives that will be circulated during the workshop.

+*Note:* We are assuming in these exercises that you are using a UNIX-based command line, such as Linux, or Terminal in Mac OS X. It is possible to complete these exercises in Windows, but the exact steps will be slightly different.

 ### Exercise 1: Exploring global human variation using ADMIXTURE